CLASSROOM

 Plan for each day / Set your expectations at the beginning / Be consistent / Acknowledge the positive behaviors that you notice (Younger children tend to enjoy public verbal praise more than the older ones; Calling attention to the things your students are doing that meet your expectations reinforces the expectations for student behavior in a non-negative way.)

 Realize that very little “misbehavior” is actually malicious.
 Most is actually age appropriate and to be expected in a healthy child.
+Do not feel compelled to raise your voice to get their attention.
+Be patient and with a challenging group, feel free to ensure your program coordinator and / or camp director assists if necessary.

 SCENARIOS:

-ONLINE & IN-PERSON: A debate is underway and points-of-information seem to be getting out of hand.
+DEBATE PROTOCOL A debate is underway and points-of-information seem to be getting out of hand.
 There are a lot of cross-floor comments and the camper speaking appears to have lost control of the debate.
 What do you to salvage the debate and ensure campers know this is not acceptable debate protocol?

-ONLINE & IN-PERSON: The debate has adjourned and it is clear 1 camper has been update by another's comments during the round.
+DEBATE REPROCUSSIONS The debate has adjourned and it is clear 1 camper has been update by another's comments during the round.
 In spite of your initial efforts to correct the situation as you remind everyone the debate is over, how do you ensure no feelings were hurt and / or the campers have a negative experience that risks turning them off debating in the future?

 VIDEO REVIEW: